Hosting this tutorial is an expensive undertaking which the author pays for out of his own pocket. Donate now to keep STEMcentric online.

 The “Advanced” section is for reference purposes.
 When you need one of EV3’s advanced functions, check it out.

 These lessons assume you have a basic robot with two drive motors, a touch sensor and a light sensor.
-If you don't have one of those built yet, one good place to start iare the plans that were invcluded with your kit.
-Below is an example.
+If you don't have one of those built yet, one good place to start are the plans you'll find here.